janvenstermans/culturelog-backend/README.md

 In both cases, the start REST url is http://localhost:8080/api .
 The url can be configured by changing parameters "server.port" or "server.contextPath" in application.properties file or add them as startup parameters ("java -jar culturelog-rest.jar --server.port=8081").

-The application will connect to or create a mongo database with name "culturelog".
-This name can be configured by the property "spring.data.mongodb.database" in application.properties file.

 ### Security